cneuro/eslint-config-functional/README.md

 - `enum` declarations are disallowed (use string [unions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) instead).
 - Object keys, union types, imports and component props are sorted in case-insensitive alphabetical order.
 - Unused variables in object spreads or function arguments can be denoted by prefixing with a "_".
+- Semicolons are not used, instead relying on [ASI](https://262.ecma-international.org/7.0/#sec-rules-of-automatic-semicolon-insertion).

 ## Installation